Trump's loud tweet was part of a detailed strategy to squeeze Iran

 He, too, tweeted in all-caps: “COLOR US UNIMPRESSED: the world heard even harsher bluster a few months ago.
 And Iranians have heard them — albeit more civilized ones — for forty years.
 We’ve been around for millennia and seen fall of empires, including our own, which lasted more than the life of some countries.
 BE CAUTIOUS.”

-Asked in a shouted question this afternoon whether he is concerned about provoking tensions with Iran, Trump answered: “No, not at all.”
+Asked in a shouted question Monday whether he is concerned about provoking tensions with Iran, Trump answered: “No, not at all.”